Utlak88/NarrativeWave-App/README.md

 Pertaining to Django testing, Form, Model, and View tests have been developed and provide 100% coverage.

-### Additional Files
+### Additional File

-Two files have been included in this repo that provide additional explanatory context to the Django app:

-1. A Google Colaboratory notebook explaining the steps to process long-formatted csv files into wide-formatted partitioned parquet files.
+A Google Colaboratory notebook explaining the steps to process long-formatted csv files into wide-formatted partitioned parquet files.
-2. A screen capture video where I walk through development and use of the app.

 ###### Credits